 Step #5.
 Choose a platform and tech stack

-If you ever thought of how to make a mobile app, you know that choosing the right platform and tech stack can significantly impact the app’s performance, scalability, and maintenance.
-Therefore, while picking between native or cross-platform solutions, developers should consider the target audience and its device preferences.
+Сhoosing the right platform and tech stack can significantly impact the app’s performance, scalability, and maintenance.
+Therefore, if you decide to make an app for Android and iOS, consider the target audience and its device preferences.

 Custom Money Transfer Software Development How to create an app for money transfer?